Sagebrush lizard: Egg development

 In the lab, female sagebrush lizards laid 5 to 6 eggs that were 12 mm long.
 The eggs are laid in holes dug by the female, generally on a warm sunny slope.
 The shortest period of post-depositional development is about forty two days.
 They measured this by taking the number of days between the last date of capture of females with eggs and the first date of appearance of the young.
 The time when sagebrush lizards lay eggs is very variable in nature.

 Predators

 Sagebrush lizards are important prey for a variety of vertebrate species in the western United States.
 Snakes, especially striped whipsnakes and night snakes, are the main predators of the lizards, but birds of prey also consume them in large quantities.
 Smaller carnivorous mammals and domesticated cats also prey on them.
 As of September 2020, a Trump administration proposal could open lands to more energy development and other activities.
-The rare dunes sagebrush lizard in western Texas and eastern New Mexico in areas where oil fields might be developed could be affected by this Federal change to the Endangered Species Act.
+The dunes sagebrush lizard (Sceloporus arenicolus), a rare relative of the sagebrush lizard formerly classified as a subspecies, endemic to areas in western Texas and eastern New Mexico where oil deposits exist, could be affected by this federal change to the Endangered Species Act.

 Subspecies

-There are three valid subspecies of the sagebrush lizard, which differ in their geographic distributions, markings, and number of scales.
+There are two valid subspecies of the sagebrush lizard, which differ in their geographic distributions, markings, and number of scales.